2.1. Build a Demo ParallelCluster#

 2.1.6.
 Delete the Demo Cluster#

-pcluster delete-cluster --cluster-name hello-pcluster --region us-east-1
+pcluster delete-cluster --cluster-name test-pcluster --region us-east-1

 See also